ertis-research/kafka-ml/README.md

 ## Usage
 To follow this tutorial, please deploy Kafka-ML as indicated below in [Installation and development](#Installation-and-development).

-Create a model (just the TF/Keras code and some imports if required).
+Create a model with just a TF/Keras model source code and some imports/functions if needed.
 Maybe this model for the MINST dataset is a simple way to start:

 ```
 model = tf.keras.Sequential([